neffers/untitled-cryptography-project/README.md

     - `permission`: the new permission for the user
   - Resource server response `data`
     - `None`, use `success` alone to determine outcome
+- `RemoveUser`
+  - Removes a user and associated data from the database.
+  - Additional client request fields:
+    - `user_id`: the id of the user to be removed
+  - Resource server response `data`
+    - `None`, use `success` alone to determine outcome
 - Further TODOS in enums.py

 ### Clientside Commands